37 mm gun M3: As a tank gun

-The 37mm gun was used as the primary armament for M3/M5 Stuart light tanks and M8 Greyhound armored cars.
+The 37 mm gun was used as the primary armament for M3/M5 Stuart light tanks and M8 Greyhound armored cars.
 AP rounds from these guns could defeat light enemy armor, including all Japanese and Italian armor, German half-tracks and armored cars, and most surfaces of tanks and early self-propelled guns based on the German Panzer II, Panzer III, and early Panzer IV chassis, but were useless against later Panzer IV, Panzer VI (Tiger) tanks and the frontal armor of Panzer V (Panther) tanks.
 It was also similarly useless against later, more heavily armored self-propelled guns and Jagdpanzer tank destroyers.
 The HE rounds were not powerful enough for effective infantry support in most situations.
 The rounds were enough, however, to attack enemy light reconnaissance units, and both the M3/M5 Stuart and M8 Greyhound were restricted to reconnaissance for the majority of the war in Europe.
 Canister rounds were often used to good effect against Japanese infantry in many battles, such as Bloody Ridge.

 There were also serious issues with the gun's ability to function effectively in the infantry support role.
 The 37mm HE round had 39 grams (0.085 lb) of TNT, producing an explosive power of 161 Kilojoules.
 By way of contrast, the HE round from a Sherman 75mm gun had 667 grams (1.47 lb) of TNT, producing 2790 Kilojoules, while the modern 40mm shell from M203 grenade launchers has 32 grams (0.07 lb) of Comp B, producing an explosive power of 134 Kilojoules.

 The M3 was phased out of U.S. service soon after the end of the war.